-The intersting history of tourism in the Upper Val Pusteria is illustrated in the Wassermann House in Villabassa
+Discover the history of tourism in the Upper Val Pusteria at the Wassermann House in Villabassa

 Image gallery: Upper Val Pusteria Museum of Tourism